HR 4138

 HR 4138 is a single star in the constellation Carina.
 It has the Bayer designation K Carinae, abbreviated K Car, while HR 4138 is the star's designation in the Bright Star Catalogue.
 It has a white hue and is faintly visible to the naked eye with an apparent visual magnitude of +4.72.
-This star is located at a distance of approximately 261 light years from the Sun based on parallax measurements, and it is drifting further away with a radial velocity of +7.5 km/s.
+This star is located at a distance of 277 light years based on parallax measurements, and it is drifting further away with a radial velocity of +7.5 km/s.
 Judging from its motion through space, it is a candidate member of the Sirius supercluster.